All about the club. image

 These trips are non-competitive and target various species when in season.

-Mid-Week Recreational Fishing Trip Wednesday 20th March.
-Report and Photos sent in by Dave Price.
+19th Recreational Evening Fishing Trip.
+Report sent in by Dave Price.

 The Club's Constitution 2022.